Redevelopment and PURA

 How can my community begin to redevelop itself?

-The first step in the redevelopment process is the formation of a redevelopment agency.
-In Pueblo, the City Council took that first step in 1959 when it established PURA by city ordinance to revitalize the community.
-To date, PURA has a total of nine project areas.
-PURA participates in development projects either by offering direct incentives to private developers or by investing in public improvements in designated project areas.
-Project programs are diverse and range from streetscape improvements to art investment, from new development to job creation.
+The first step is the formation of a redevelopment agency.
+The Pueblo City Council took that first step in 1959 when it established PURA by city ordinance to revitalize the community.
+To date, PURA has over nine project areas.
+PURA participates in development projects by offering direct incentives to private developers or investing in public improvements in designated project areas.
+Project programs are diverse and range from streetscape improvements and art investment to new development and job creation.

 What is PURA?

 The Pueblo Urban Renewal Authority (PURA) is an urban renewal authority that serves as the City of Pueblo’s redevelopment agency.
-PURA is governed by an 11 member board of commissioners appointed and confirmed by the City Council for staggered five-year terms.
+An 11-member board of commissioners appointed by the City Council governs PURA.

-PURA’s primary function is to assist the city in elimination and prevention of slums and blighted areas.
-To accomplish its mission, the authority works in close partnership with the City of Pueblo, City Council, and a variety of city agencies as well as downtown and neighborhood groups.
-Rather than specifying particular types of projects and activities, the law allows and encourages PURA and other urban renewal authorities in Colorado to maintain flexibility and exercise judgment in determining which projects and activities best achieve its goals.
-PURA redevelopment plans and use of TIF must be approved by City Council.
+The primary function is to assist the city in eliminating and preventing slums and blighted areas.
+Additionally, the authority works in close partnership with the City of Pueblo, the City Council, various agencies, downtown, and neighborhood groups to accomplish urban renewal in Pueblo.
+Furthermore, the law encourages PURA to maintain flexibility and exercise judgment in determining which projects and activities best achieve its goals.
+Lastly, the City Council must approve PURA redevelopment plans and the use of TIF.

 What law governs PURA?